bboc/s3-canvas/docs/s3-delegation-canvas.md

 ### 3. Key Challenges

-Identify at least least three important challenges to the **success** of the team/role.
+Identify at least three important challenges to the **success** of the team/role.
 Challenges are related to the outside world, to the organization, or sometimes also to specific delegatee(s).
 Look for

 * risk
 * uncertainty and complexity